-Geoff is entering his third year as the principal at Kohl Elementary and his thirteenth year as an administrator in Boulder Valley School District, and his twenty fourth year in public education.
-Prior to his time as a Colt, he was the assistant principal and athletic director at both Centennial Middle School and Aspen Creek K-8.
-His first position in BVSD was at the Education Center, where he designed curricula for Health and Physical Education courses and led programming in those content areas.
-Geoff began his career in education as a high school history, government and economics teacher, but due to his belief in the importance of physical activity and interest in connections between exercise and brain development, made a move to the gym and taught physical education.
-In addition to his work as an administrator and teacher, Geoff has also coached track, basketball, and swimming.
+Geoff is entering his third year as the principal at Kohl Elementary, his thirteenth year as an administrator in Boulder Valley School District, and his twenty fourth year in public education.
+Prior to his time as a Colt, he was the assistant principal and athletic director at both Centennial Middle School and Aspen Creek PK-8.
+His first position in BVSD was at the Education Center, where he designed curricula for Health and Physical Education courses and led instructional programming in those content areas.
+Geoff began his career in education as a high school history, government, and economics teacher, but due to his belief in the importance of physical activity and interest in connections between exercise and brain development, made a move to the gym and taught physical education.
+In addition to his work as an administrator and teacher, Geoff has also coached swimming, track, and basketball.

 Geoff holds a Doctorate in Educational Leadership and Organizations, awarded jointly by the University of California, Santa Barbara and California Polytechnic State University, San Luis Obispo.
 His dissertation focused on connections between the manner in which principals lead and organizational outcomes.
 He maintains a research interest in this area and continues to study leadership, systems thinking, and change theory.
 Geoff also holds a Masters Degree in secondary education with an emphasis in kinesiology from the University of Missouri, St. Louis, and a Bachelor of Science degree in history with a minor in political science from Missouri State University.

-When not playing sports, reconnoitering the creek near his childhood home, or fighting with his two brothers, Geoff spent his childhood exploring the wilds of suburban Kansas City on his bike.
-He completed high school and college in Missouri after moving back to the family's home base outside of St. Louis.
+When not playing sports, reconnoitering the creek near his childhood home, or stirring up trouble with his two brothers, Geoff spent his childhood exploring the wilds of suburban Kansas City on his bike.
+He completed high school and college in Missouri after his family's return to their home base outside of St. Louis.
 He is the son of educators, his father a school superintendent and his mother a science teacher.
 In his free time, Geoff enjoys riding his bike, paddle boarding, wave riding, running, skiing, fly fishing, doing projects around the house, and most of all, spending time with his family.
-He lives in Boulder County with his wife, a speech language pathologist, their four kids, and the family dog Aspen, a counter surfing Rhodesian Ridgeback/Coonhound mix and Bear, a thoroughly confused Anatolian Shepherd/Great Dane mix.
+He lives in Boulder County with his wife, a speech language pathologist, their four kids, and the family dogs Aspen, a counter surfing Rhodesian Ridgeback/Coonhound mix and Bear, a thoroughly confused Anatolian Shepherd/Great Dane mix.

-Other things that Geoff believes to be true include that, no matter who wins the World Series the St. Louis Cardinals are always the best team, that his daily sessions on his bike trainer equate to preparation for the Tour de France, and that if he wasn't a principal he would have had the lead role in the series Man vs. Wild instead of Bear Grylls.
+To the chagrin of those around him, Geoff is adamant that no matter who wins the World Series the St. Louis Cardinals are always the best team, that his daily sessions on his bike trainer equate to preparation for the Tour de France, and that he should have been cast in the show Man vs. Wild instead of Bear Grylls.
 Despite the frequent eye rolls of his wife and kids, he remains steadfastly convinced that all of these things are true.